squadran2003/api-request-count/README.md

 # Getting Started
 1)Just drop the apiRequestCount folder into you django app.

-2) add the app to your installed apps in settings.py.
+2)add the app to your installed apps in settings.py.

 3)Run migrations.